 The total number of required credit hours is forty-eight.
-To receive the MSPH degree, the student must pass all of the required, core, and elective courses, maintain a cumulative GPA of at least B-, complete a practicum, and submit an acceptable thesis.
+To receive the MSPH degree, the student must pass all of the required, core, and elective courses, maintain a cumulative GPA of at least B-, complete a practicum, and submit a capstone project.